MaryDivya0106/ProjectTT/README.md

 8.Stored in IList
 9.Validation----->compared grabbed Text with Excel coloum Name "PaintID" 10.Run the Test
-11. Generated the reports and logs.
+11. Generated the reports and logs..

 ----------------Framework----------------------
 Nunit with POM